 In a global context, women experience different levels of poverty to men, in a number of ways.
-Caroline Sweetman ('How Does Poverty Relate to Gender Inequality?', 1998) for example, notes that women around the world:
+Sweetman (1998) for example, notes women around the world:

-- have less food and suffer greater levels of malnutrition
+- · Have less food and suffer greater levels of malnutrition.

-- are less likely to have paid work
+- Are less likely to have paid work.

-- suffer greater ill-health
+- Suffer greater ill-health.